XueruFan/ASD-Project/README.md

 - `Step2/prepare_Combat_CABIC.R`
 - `Step2/do_Combat_CABIC.R`

-**Step 3: Calculate OoS centile scores**
+**Step 3: Centile scoring**

+We first calculated the OoS centile scores, then visualized the results and tested the normality of the scores with Jarque-Bera test.

 - `Step3/calculate_Centile_ABIDE.R`
 - `Step3/calculate_Centile_CABIC.R`

-Note: We saved the results separately for two age groups: <13 years and 5–9.9 years, enabling subsequent analyses on narrower age ranges.
+Note 1: We saved the results separately for two age groups: <13 years and 5–9.9 years, enabling subsequent analyses on narrower age ranges.

+- `../Age-13/plot_Centile_ABIDE.R`
+- `../Age-13/norm_Centile_ABIDE.R`
+-
+Note 2: For the 5-9.9 years analysis, use the same files in the `Age510` folder.